Skip to main content

 1952

-On 16 November, during silver jubilee celebrations for the school, Bishop Hugh Ryan blesses and officially opens a new infant school and large play shed at St Theresa’s.
-The building is actually the original presbytery which has been enlarged and improved.
+During silver jubilee celebrations, Bishop Hugh Ryan blesses a new infant school and play shed.
+The building is the original presbytery which has been refurbished.

 1967